 Yes, a landlord must serve a written notice on the tenant to vacate the dwelling.
 The type of notice, and the timeframe in which the landlord may demand that the tenant vacate the premises, is regulated by state law, specifically Oregon Revised Statutes chapter 105.
 Eviction notice forms are available for purchase at office supply/stationery stores.

-If either the landlord or the tenant cannot pay filing fees, that party can request a fee deferral form from the clerk in the small claims office.
-A completed form must include an explanation of why the party needs a fee deferral.
+If either the landlord or the tenant cannot pay filing fees, that party can request fee deferral forms from the court clerk or obtain the forms online.
+The completed forms must include an explanation of why the party needs a fee deferral.

 After delivering notice to the tenant, and waiting the appropriate time, a landlord can file a residential eviction action by filing a complaint.
-Complaint and summons forms are available at the "small claims office" at the courthouse located in Coquille at the civil clerk’s window.
-Fees are required, and the landlord must bring a copy of the eviction notice to the clerk's office in order to file the action.
+Complaint and summons forms are available online and at the courthouse located in Coquille at the civil clerk’s window.
+Fees are required, and the landlord must bring a copy of the eviction notice to the clerk's office to file the action.
 The clerk will schedule a first appearance date.

 The tenant may want to talk to a lawyer.

-If a settlement cannot be reached, the parties will need to go to the small claims office so that the tenant can file an "answer" on the form provided by the clerk.
+If a settlement cannot be reached, the parties will need to go to the court clerk’s window, or online, so that the tenant can file an answer on the form provided by the clerk.
 Additional fees will have to be paid by both sides.
-The answer MUST be filed, and fees paid, by 4:30 p.m. on the same day as the first appearance.
+The answer MUST be filed, and fee paid by 4:00 p.m. on the same day as the first appearance.